lemppu/openrw/rwgame/config/README.md

 Default layer will be constructed by calling the free function `buildDefaultConfigLayer()` and set to config by calling `setLayer()` with LAYER_DEFAULT as a second parameter.

+If the config file path is not set by command line arguments, it will be read from default location.
+The filename is hardcoded to be `openrw.ini`.

+If the `noconfig` command-line argument is not given, `RWConfigParser` will load the file from the config path.
+The validity of `parseResult` will be examined, after which unknown data will be stored to config and `setLayer()` called with the parsed layer and LAYER_CONFIGFILE.

+If there are missing keys, the function will collect them to a string by calling `config.missingKeys()`.
+Missing keys will be written to the logger in addition of default settings, with a recommendation to adapt them to the config file.
+After this the program will throw runtime error with the recently built error string.

 ### RWGame.cpp